 - Your signature.

-The state issues on average thousands of duplicate licenses a year―a lot of people misplace their license.
+The state of Hawaii issues on average thousands of duplicate licenses a year―a lot of people misplace their licenses.
 So the state has taken measures to improve the license itself against counterfeiting.
 Thus, if you are fretting about someone finding your license and selling modified duplicates to people who aren't you, you can be pretty much rest assured that this is unlikely to occur.

 The security features include the addition of the driver's ghost image, a bar code, holograms, an ant-sized state flag, and a red line across the top of the license.

-These measures, along with the fact that you no longer need your Social Security number on the card, can make a lost or stolen license difficult to misuse.
-If your license was stolen, you do not need to file a police report in order to get a new one―but it might not be a bad idea to report the crime in case of identity theft.Other Topics in This SectionOrgan Donation Survey
+These measures, along with the fact that your Social Security number is no longer used on the driver's license, can make a lost or stolen license difficult to misuse.
+If your license was stolen, you do not need to file a police report in order to get a new one―but it might not be a bad idea to report the crime in case of identity theft or if anything else was stolen along with your driver's license.Other Topics in This SectionOrgan Donation Survey